Executive Functioning Support Course: Raising An Organized Kid, with Deanna Kim, M.Ed.

 The growth and development of gifted children is a wondrous process.
 Incorporating concepts within the field of giftedness (such as precocity, asynchronous development, and overexcitabilities), this webinar will help parents understand their child’s social and emotional development.
 Parents will also learn how to help their child navigate through potential emotional difficulties and overcome limitations.

-Stephen H. Chou, Psy.D. is a licensed clinical psychologist at the Summit Center and at his private practice in Millbrae, CA. Dr. Chou leads Summit Center’s doctoral training program and is an adjunct professor with the Alliant International University – California School of Professional Psychology.
+Stephen H. Chou, Psy.D. is a licensed clinical psychologist in private practice, who was previously affiliated with Summit Center.
+Dr. Chou is also an adjunct professor at the University of Denver, educating doctoral psychology and education students.
 He has specialties in Family/Child and Multicultural/Community counseling and psychological assessment, especially within the field of giftedness.

 Why do students have difficulty with school math?
 How can parents, teachers, and students themselves get past difficulty and into success?
 Summit Center Educational Therapist Nancy Knop, Ph.D, ET/P, presents potential reasons for difficulty, including Developmental dyscalculia, Perception and processing issues, Foundation gaps, and Math anxiety.
 These interact to make difficulty more confusing to sort out.
 If foundation gaps and math anxiety are the only problems, it is easier to remediate – and the sooner, the better.
 Perception/processing and neurodevelopmental issues need to be assessed and identified to be remedied, and either or both of these also lead to foundation gaps and math anxiety.
 In this webinar, Dr. Knop will address all four areas and talk about specific steps to take to move from math difficulty to confidence and competence in school math and in math for life.
 This information will help students help themselves and advocate for support, it will help parents communicate with kids and teachers, and it will help teachers understand how to help students who struggle with math.